Detailed Junior College Planning Timeline

 • CONTINUE RESEARCH.
 Use online resources to learn more about colleges of interest.
 Visit any schools (or even school types) to which you may apply.
 Visit colleges when in session to help you better decide if the school or school type is a good fit.
 Summer can be a great time for Admissions Counselors to meet with you and your parents.

-• REQUEST RECOMMENDATIONS IN THE SPRING OR SUMMER!
-You will likely need at least one teacher recommendation for each application.
+• REQUEST RECOMMENDATIONS IN MAY.
+You will likely need at least one teacher recommendation for each application (check on the common app or your college of interest’s website to see how many they accept or require).
 Sometimes you may need two or more.
-Politely ask the teacher(s) who know you best if they would be willing to write you a letter of recommendation.
+Politely ask the teacher(s) who know(s) you best if they would be willing to write you a letter of recommendation.
 This will give your teacher(s) plenty of time to complete it.
-Then they will have it done and ready when it comes time to submit your applications!
+Then they will have it done and be ready when it comes time to submit your applications!

-Before August 1 of your Senior Year:
+Before your Senior Year:

 • Check out these helpful articles on paying for college from myoptions.org here.